European Social Democratic Party: International membership

-The PSDE is a full member of the Socialist International since 1 July 2008 and collaborates with the Party of European Socialists and with parties of a similar orientation from other countries.
+The PSDE has been a full member of the Socialist International since 1 July 2008.
+Further, the party collaborates with the Party of European Socialists and with parties of a similar orientation from other countries.
 The PSDE is also a member of the Progressive Alliance.

 In June 2018, the PSDE joined the Social Democratic group of the Parliamentary Assembly of the Organization for Security and Co-operation in Europe.

 Party congresses

 Organization

-The logo of the PDM is composed of three roses growing from a stem, crowned with a semicircle.
+The logo of the PSDE is composed of three separate roses inside a white square with blue outline; the logo is practically the same as the Romanian PSD.

-The PDM's National Political Council is the governing body of the party during the period between two congresses.
-The meeting of the National Political Council is convened at least twice a year by the Chairman of the PDM or at the request of at least 1/3 of the members of the National Political Council.
-The PDM's National Political Council is elected by the Congress for a term of four years, the numerical composition being determined by the PDM's Congress decision.
-The Political Council is representative of the members of all the districts of the country, which ensures the PDM members' decision-making power is valued and respected.
+The PSDE's National Political Council is the governing body of the party during the period between two congresses.
+The meeting of the National Political Council is convened at least twice a year by the President of the PSDE or at the request of at least 1/3 of the members of the National Political Council.
+The PSDE's National Political Council is elected by the Congress for a term of four years, the numerical composition being determined by the PSDE's Congress decision.
+The Political Council is representative of the members of all the districts of the country, which ensures the PSDE members' decision-making power is valued and respected.

-The PDM's Executive Board is the decision-making executive body of the PDM, which coordinates the activity of the latter during the period between meetings of the National Political Council.
+The PSDE's Executive Board is the decision-making executive body of the PSDE, which coordinates the activity of the latter during the period between meetings of the National Political Council.
 The Executive Board is elected for a term of four and composed of 31 members.
-The Permanent Bureau is the body that carries out an operational analysis and synthesis of the activity of the party during the period between meetings of the National Political Council and the Executive Board and is convened weekly or when necessary, at the request of Chairman of the PDM.
-The Permanent Bureau of the PDM brings together the chairman, first deputy chairman, honorary chairman, deputy-chairmen, and secretary general of the PDM.
-This leadership is mandated by party members to analyze and decide on the day-to-day political activities of the PDM.
+The Permanent Bureau is the body that carries out an operational analysis and synthesis of the activity of the party during the period between meetings of the National Political Council and the Executive Board and is convened weekly or when necessary, at the request of Chairman of the PSDE.
+The Permanent Bureau of the PSDE brings together the chairman, first deputy chairman, honorary chairman, deputy-chairmen, and secretary general of the PSDE.
+This leadership is mandated by party members to analyze and decide on the day-to-day political activities of the PSDE.

-The PDM includes Women's Organization, Democratic Youth, "Treasure of the Nation" Elderly People Organization, and local elected officials.
+The PSDE includes Women's Organization, Democratic Youth, "Treasure of the Nation" Elderly People Organization, and local elected officials.
 The Women's Organization is the most powerful, active and representative party organization of women in Moldova.
 As of July 2018, party membership was c.
 54,200.